ydigikat/Frugi/README.md

 # Frugi
-Frugi, meaning frugal, is an 8-voice digital VA synthesiser for the STM32F411xe.
+Frugi, meaning frugal, is a functional 8-voice digital VA synthesiser for the STM32F411xe.

 - **Voicing**
   - Polyphonic (8 voices)